Most Common Procedures Manual and Policy Review Examples:

 Supervisor and Managers have added responsibilities to the company and to their employees.
 As a representative of the company they need a higher understanding of company policies to be able to communicate with others and to perform their duties in monitoring and managing company policies.
 It is also important for Supervisors and Managers to understand worker’s rights and responsibilities.

 The frequency for Supervisor and Manager training is typically when they are hired or promoted and then every two to three years or as significant updates are made to the training materials.

 Safety Orientation and Safety Policy Training

-Safety orientation training is typically directed at new employees and as a refresher to help establish and reinforce a culture where people are more conscious of safety in the workplace.
+Safety orientation training is typically directed at new employees and as a refresher to help establish and reinforce a culture where people must be more conscious of safety in the workplace.
 It can include a clear description of what a hazard is and ways to prevent hazards from resulting in an accident or injury.
-These orientations can be even more effective when they are workspace specific and include images, materials and narrations from people on the job.
+Safety orientations and training can be even more effective when they are workspace specific and include images, video, or audio narrations.

 The frequency for Safety Orientation and Safety Policy Training is typically initially for new hires, every 2 years as a refresher, and when people are promoted to a supervisor or manager position

 Safe Work Procedures and Standard Operating Procedures are a similar type of program focused on documenting a “best practices” set of steps for completing a task.
 Some procedures are regulated and may be unchanging; other procedures may be constantly evolving and may need frequent updating and review.
 There is often a need for a formal sign off with these types of procedures.

 The frequency for Safe Work Procedures or Standard Operating Procedures Training is typically annually at a minimum and as frequently as quarterly for evolving procedures or highly regulated situations.